a00908270/masterthesis/thesis.md

 #### Deeplearning4J

 Deeplearning4J is an open-source machine learning library by the Eclipse Foundation released under the Apache 2.0 license.
 It provides a set of components, to read from various data sources and build neural networks.
+Deeplearning4J provides support for CPU and GPU processing.

+##### ND4J

+The framework is built on top of ND4J, a numerical computing engine, which implements n-dimensional array objects (tensors) for Java.
+It is a library, that is optimized for GPU processing with a CUDA backend and supports all common  operations to manipulate matrices.
+Parts of core are written in C++ to increase performance of numerical operations.

+##### Main Features

+The framework supports convolutional and recurrent nets and deep nets of various types.
+Furthermore it provides implementation of backpropagation and optimization algorithms, various activation- and loss functions as well as hyperparameters.

+The user interface features a computation graph and visualization tools, further explained in section \ref{training}.

+##### Implementation Example

+For framework demonstration purposes, the source code also classifying the Iris dataset using Deeplearning4J is attached in the appendix section \ref{deeplearning4j-implementation-example}.

 ### Comparison

 #### Community

-Statistics of open-source Frameworks, like *Stars*, *Contributors* and *Forks*, on the version control platform GitHub increasingly influence the community and other developers.
-In a blog article[^leaf], the founder of a machine learning framework called *Leaf* announced the suspension of the development featuring a screenshot that compares the *Stars* on GitHub of Leaf and TensorFlow.
+Statistics (like *stars*, *contributors* and *forks*) of open-source projects hosted on the version control platform GitHub, increasingly influence the community and other developers.
+Every user on GitHub can show interest in a project by giving it a star, or copy the complete source code (a fork).
+Programmers that contributed code to a project are called contributors.
+In a blog article[^leaf], the founder of a machine learning framework called *Leaf* announced the suspension of the development.
+The announcement featured a screenshot that compared Leaf to TensorFlow by the amount of stars on GitHub.

+TensorFlow is currently the leading framework in terms of stars and contributors.
+Backed by Google, TensorFlow is fully integrated into the Google Cloud and Android platform.
+It has also been adopted by several large companies, like IBM, Twitter and Airbus \cite{dzone-frameworks}.
+Furthermore tech blogs rather report on TensorFlow than other framworks.
+A Google search for TensorFlow on the popular tech blog *DZone.com* returns over 5.300 results, while Deeplearning4J got less than 500 (as of July 17, 2018).
+The following table compares the statistics of the two mentioned projects on GitHub.

 |              | TensorFlow [^tens] | Deeplearning4J [^dl4j] |
 | ------------ | ------------------ | ---------------------- |